LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Related Work

 \section{Related Work}

-We review the existing data selection studies for LLM post-training, including Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL). \paragraph{\textbf{Data Selection for SFT post-training:}} Commonly, the data selection methods for LLM SFT obtain a quality score for each data point based on different signals.
-According to the kinds of signals, we can divide these methods into two categories: external-scoring methods and self-scoring methods.
-For the first category, several recent studies have utilized external LLMs for SFT data scoring and selection.
-INSTAG~\cite{lu2023instag} proposed an open-set instruction tagging framework that employs ChatGPT to generate fine-grained tags, enabling the assessment of instruction diversity and complexity in SFT.
-Similarly, ALPAGASUS~\cite{chen2023alpagasus} leverages ChatGPT to evaluate instruction quality and selects high-scoring samples for training.
-Additionally, DEITA~\cite{liu2023makes} presented an iterative method where ChatGPT enhances and scores instruction samples for complexity and quality.
-For the second category, alternative methods eliminate dependence on external models by using self-assessment techniques.
-IFD~\cite{li2023quantity} identifies relevant instruction pairs using a metric measuring discrepancies between model predictions and self-generated outputs.
-LESS~\cite{xia2024less} designed a gradient-based selection method that prioritizes data resembling few-shot examples for specific tasks.
-SelectIT\cite{liu2024selectit} leveraged model uncertainty at multiple levels (token, sentence, and model) to identify high-quality instructions without external supervision.
-Nuggets~\cite{li2023one} scores candidate examples by their influence on anchor set perplexity, optimizing instruction tuning efficiency.
+We review the existing data selection studies for LLM post-training, including supervised fine-tuning (SFT) and reinforcement learning with verifiable rewards (RLVR).

+\paragraph{\textbf{Data selection for SFT post-training:}} Most data selection methods for LLM supervised fine-tuning assign quality scores to each sample using various signals, which we categorize into external-scoring and self-scoring approaches.
+External-scoring methods often rely on powerful LLMs.
+For example, INSTAG~\citep{lu2023instag} uses ChatGPT to generate fine-grained tags for assessing instruction diversity and complexity; ALPAGASUS~\citep{chen2023alpagasus} employs ChatGPT to directly evaluate and select high-quality instructions; IFD~\citep{li2023quantity} measures discrepancies between model and self-generated outputs; and LESS~\citep{xia2024less} prioritizes data via a gradient-based similarity to few-shot examples.
+Self-scoring methods avoid external models.
+SelectIT~\citep{liu2024selectit} uses multi-level uncertainty (token, sentence, and model) to identify high-quality data.
+Nuggets~\citep{li2023one} scores samples by their influence on perplexity of an anchor set, improving tuning efficiency.

-\paragraph{\textbf{Data Selection for RL post-training:}} As far as we know, there are few works explored in data selection for RL post-training.
-LIMR \citep{li2025limr} and 1-shot RLVR~\cite{wang2025reinforcement} verify earlier that a small amount of data can still provide sufficient information for the scaling of RL.
-While, these methods are not computationally efficient, since they need to train the original dataset for several epochs during data selection.
-To address this issue, this work offers a more practical solution for RL post-training.
+\paragraph{\textbf{Data selection for RLVR post-training:}} As far as we know, there are few works that have explored data selection for RLVR post-training.
+LIMR \citep{li2025limr} and 1-shot RLVR~\citep{wang2025reinforcement} verify earlier that a small amount of data can still provide sufficient information for the RLVR training.
+While these methods are not computationally efficient, since they need to train the original dataset for several epochs during data selection.
+To address this issue, this work offers a more practical solution for RLVR post-training.